rsummers618/HTPC_Alexa_Skill/README.md

 Quite a bit, this is Alpha stage.

+Need to Get published so this can be more user friendly to install

 * Fix Full screen on sports
 * Better speech patterns
 * Fix some nagging queue issues